colshrapnel/phpdelusions.net/stackoverflow.md

 ### The problem

 *Most questions currently asked on Stack Overflow are off topic*.
-Or so it feels like.
 Right now I am looking at the list of new questions under the [[Java]](https://stackoverflow.com/questions/tagged/java?tab=Newest) tag.
 Most of them are either already closed, or in the process, having one or few close votes on them.
 And it's no wonder, given the list of closure reasons:

 - Duplicate
 - Needs details or clarity